-Plan to arrive in Albquerque New Mexico the evening of Monday May 9th.
-2022 in Albuquerque New Mexico.
-Book your Monday night stay in the Airport Best Western Inn Albquerque.
-The field trip begins with a Tuesday morning breakfast in the Hotel.
-The field trip ends on Saturday May 14, 2022 at 5 PM in Albuquerque Airport.
-If you plan on staying Saturday overnight you will need to book a hotel for yourself in Albquerque.
+Plan to arrive in Albuquerque, New Mexico the evening of Monday May 9th.
+2022.
+Book your Monday night stay in the Airport Best Western Inn Albuquerque.
+The field trip begins with a Tuesday morning breakfast in the hotel.
+The field trip ends on Sunday May 15, 2022, at 5 PM in Albuquerque Airport.
+If you plan on staying Sunday overnight you will need to book a hotel for yourself in Albuquerque.

-New Mexico is a spectacular state with an astonishing ecological diversity – wet and dry habitats, wide-open blue sky, eastern plains, grasslands, mountain ranges exceeding 12,000 ft. elevation with wonderful Aspen forests, deep canyons, plus pine and juniper forests situated on the spine of the Continental Divide.
+New Mexico is a spectacular state with astonishing ecological diversity–wet and dry habitats, wide-open blue sky, eastern plains, grasslands, mountain ranges exceeding 12,000 ft. elevation with wonderful Aspen forests, deep canyons, plus pine and juniper forests situated on the spine of the Continental Divide.
 Birding in New Mexico offers bird species found west of the Continental Divide–Pacific Flyway, as well as bird species from east of the Continental Divide–Central Flyway, which contribute to an impressive birding experience.
-Spring migration for Rocky Mountains will be underway.
-Birds will making their way to the northern nesting grounds.
+Spring migration through the Rocky Mountains will be underway.
+Birds will be making their way to the northern nesting grounds.
 I will bring the latest field guides for you to use during the trip.
 Bring your camera to take advantage of the many photo opportunities this field trip will provide.
 I will bring a 60 Power Swarovski Scope for the trip to share.
-We do not get dirty on this trip, bring a fleece vest and light rain cover.
+We do not get dirty on this trip but bring a fleece vest and light rain cover.

-Day 2, Sante Fe, NM.
+Day 2, Wednesday Sante Fe, NM.
 Our destination is the Audubon Canyon Ranch in Santa Fe.
 After an early start, we’ll bird along the riparian and mountain path above the ranch, seeking both Virginia’s Warbler, Grace’s Warbler, Clark’s Nutcracker, Juniper Titmouse and Summer Tanager.
 A late lunch in Santa Fe along Canyon Road is a relaxing treat.
 Taos will be our destination after lunch.
 We’ll begin birding along the way when we enter the Rio Grande River Gorge.
 We’ll search for Rock and Canyon Wren, Sage Thrasher, Plumbeous Vireo, and Black-Chinned Sparrow.
 Reaching Taos in the late afternoon, we’ll bird Taos within the city limits, taking some time to bird a local park for Tanagers, Orioles, Vireos, Common Nighthawks, Swifts and Sapsuckers.
-We’ll check into our rooms at the Taos Hampton Inn, take a rest period before meeting for mid-evening dinner at El Meze, with its patio facing the 13,160’ Wheeler Peak.
+We’ll check into our Taos hotel, using the same lodging for three nights, take a rest period before meeting for mid-evening dinner at El Meze, with its patio facing the 13,160’ Wheeler Peak.

-Day 4, Taos Hampton Inn.
-We will have another early start driving to eastern New Mexico.
+Day 4 Friday, Leaving Taos, we have another early start driving to eastern New Mexico.
 We’ll bird the Angel Fire/Eagle Nest area as we make our way to the eastern grassland (short-grass prairies) high plains.
 In route we’ll be seeking Raptors, Sparrows, Finches and possible Red-crossbills, Pinyon Jay, Eastern Kingbird, Cassin’s Sparrow, Rufous-crowned Sparrow, and Canyon Towhee.
 Arriving at the Maxwell National Wildlife Refuge for lunch.
 We’ll search for Burrowing Owls, Great Horned Owl, Solitary Sandpiper, Baird’s Sandpiper, White-faced Ibis, Blue-winged Teal, Lark and Lazuli Bunting.
-Several species of sparrow (Vesper, Chipping, Clay-colored, Brewer’s, Lark, and Grasshopper) plus Yellow-headed Blackbird are all possible.
+Several species of sparrow Vesper, Chipping, Clay-colored, Brewer’s, Lark, and Grasshopper plus Yellow-headed Blackbird are all possible.
 Also if US-FWS opens a new area, we may see Northern Bobwhite, Ladder-backed Woodpecker, Cordilleran Flycatcher, and other oak woodland species.
 We return to Hampton Inn, Taos for dinner.

-Day 5, Before leaving Taos, we’ll bird a very productive area seeking Evening Grosbeaks, Yellow-breasted Chat and Prairie Dog colonies.
-We take the High Road back to Santa Fe and then Albuquerque.
-We will lunch in one of a few birds “hot spots” for missed species, seeking the Pinyon Jay, Grace’s Warbler, Black-throated Grey Warbler, Red Cross-bill, Thrashers and raptors as we travel back to Albuquerque.
-The field trip ends at 5PM Saturday in the Albuquerque Airport or a hotel of your choosing.
+Day 6 Sunday morning We take the High Road back to Santa Fe birding along the way.
+We will stop for lunch as we travel back to Albuquerque Airport.
+The field trip ends at 5PM Sunday in the Albuquerque Airport or a hotel of your choosing.

 Contact Rich Cimino at 925-353-0266, or Yellowbilledtours@gmail.com to reserve a space.
 Space is limited to 6 birders.
-Field trip goes with three birders with a fee adjustment.
-Rich Cimino is your guide; fee includes auto transportation, fuel, lodging, and field guide services.
+This field trip goes with three birders with a fee adjustment.
+Rich Cimino is your guide; the fee includes auto transportation, fuel, lodging, and field guide services.
 Airfare and meals are not included.

 Field Trip Registration: On request by contacting Rich Cimino at Yellowbilledtours@gmail.com